enoveri/ElithPharmacy/frontend/AUTHENTICATION_SYSTEM.md

 A wrapper component that:
 - Checks if the user is authenticated
 - Redirects unauthenticated users to the login page
-- Supports admin-only routes with role checking
+- Supports admin-only routes with role checking via `admin_users` table
 - Shows loading states during authentication checks
 - Provides a beautiful authentication required screen